 Environment-specific ports include:

-Sudo privileges on Linux host servers
+Sudo privileges are required on Linux host servers.

-For Azure Kubernetes Service (AKS) containers, see:
+To learn about Azure Kubernetes Service (AKS) permissions, see: